Updated:

 The Growth of Self-Regulation and Strong Organizational Cultures

 In the modern world, media organizations have embraced the concept of self-regulation in their operations.
 Self-regulation refers to a method of internal control by media where it filters raw information before disseminating it to the public (Hobbs 2007, p.
 134).
 The concept of self-regulation has become common with numerous media outlets.
-Information that central governments regulated is now regulated by media organizations (Jenkins et al. 2007, p.
+Information that central governments regulate is now regulated by media organizations (Jenkins et al. 2007, p.
 56).
-As such, media organizations have continuously embraced ethical practices that limit the intervention of the government.
+As such, media organizations have continuously embraced ethical practices that limit government intervention.
 According to Jenkins et al. (2007, p.
 56), self-regulation has become part of the modern media organizations that attempt to become competitive.
-It is therefore unlikely to find information that may cause tension and hatred being relayed in modern print or electronic press.
+It is, therefore, unlikely to find information that may cause tension and hatred being relayed in modern print or electronic press.
 While critics argue that the freedom of media has led to irresponsible journalism, research shows that self-regulation by the media has grown intensively over the last decade.
-Self-regulation has, therefore reduced external intervention and controls especially by the government considerably (Hobbs 2007, p.
+Self-regulation has, therefore, reduced external intervention and controls, especially by the government, considerably (Hobbs 2007, p.
 151).

 Growth and Spread of Digital Technology